Durham University Business School: History

 In January 2002, the department of economics was merged into the business school and Professor Tony Antoniou, previously chair of the department of economics, was appointed as the sixth dean of the school.
 He resigned as dean in September 2007 and was suspended as a professor of finance in October 2007 after allegations of plagiarism were upheld by a university panel.
 In March 2008, Antoniou was dismissed by the university for misconduct; the University of York also withdrew his DPhil after carrying out its own plagiarism enquiry.

 The school launched a part-time Doctor of Business Administration (DBA) degree in 2002 as a post-experience professional doctorate.
 In 2006 it formed a partnership to deliver the DBA at Fudan University in China, with the first students starting in 2007.
 As of 2023, Fudan remains the main location, but some elements of the course are also delivered at Durham and in San Francisco, USA.

 Also in 2007, the school formed a partnership with the EBS University of Business and Law in Germany to deliver its Executive MBA course, after a previous partnership with Provadis in Germany ended.
 The Executive MBA is a dual award made by both universities.
 A further DBA partnership was established in 2018 with Emlyon Business School in France, launching the Global DBA: Durham–emlyon as a part-time executive doctoral programme.

 In 2019, Durham University Business School became the fourth faculty of the university.
 In 2022, the Waterside Building, on the River Wear north of the city centre, which had been developed as a new headquarters for Durham County Council, was sold to Durham University as a new site for the business school.

+In 2025, the school announced a partnership with POLIMI Graduate School of Management in Italy to deliver a joint executive MBA with a focus on responsible leadership and sustainability.